Seagate/halon/doc/architecture/index.rst

 High-availability management systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-HAMS-Cabal is a high-availability management systems (HAMS).
+Halon is a high-availability management systems (HAMS).
 This system
 is meant to manage deployments of processes in a cluster making up a
 distributed application in such a way as to make the distributed
 application highly available.